-With the Template concept, APIS IQ-RM offers a simple means to set and distribute, throughout the company, default settings established for company use (company specific standards).
-In a simple manner, the Workstation Settings of a user of APIS IQ-RM can be put back to a company-specific default.
+With the Template concept APIS IQ-Software offers a simple means to set and distribute, throughout the company, default settings established for company use (company specific standards).
+In a simple manner, the Workstation Settings of a user of APIS IQ-Software can re-set to a company-specific default.

-This is administered in a Workgroup Directory in a file, called NORMAL.FMT (FMT = FME Template), in which the Document-referred Settings are contained.
-If a new IQ Document is created, the contents of this Template are transferred into the new IQ-Document.
-Thus all Default Settings etc. are contained in the Document and "also move with it", e.g. if that IQ-Document copy is sent by E-mail.
-If there have been changes within the settings of a document, then the Template contents can be reloaded at any time from the NORMAL.FMT file.
+This is administered in a Workgroup Directory in a file, called NORMAL.FMT (FMT = FME Template), in which the document-referred Settings are contained.
+If a new IQ document is created, the contents of this Template are transferred into the new IQ document.
+Thus, all Default Settings etc. are contained in the document and "also move with it", e.g. if that IQ document copy is sent by E-mail.
+If there have been changes within the settings of a document, the Template contents can be reloaded at any time from the NORMAL.FMT file.

-It is also possible to transfer settings from any IQ-Document into the NORMAL.FMT at any time.
+It is also possible to transfer settings from any IQ document into the NORMAL.FMT at any time.
 If, for example, a company requires a previously defined Valuation Catalogue is to be used, it is possible to transfer this Valuation Catalogue into NORMAL.FMT in order to make it available for others.
 The commands needed for this are found in the pull-down menu "Tools".